-Procedures to Amend Records and Request
+Procedures to Amend Records and Request Hearings.

-Hearings.
 Students who believe that their education records contain information that is inaccurate or misleading, or is otherwise in violation of their privacy or other rights may discuss their problems informally at a meeting with the author of the record and the Vice President of Student Affairs.
 If the decisions are in agreement with the students' request, the appropriate records will be amended.
 If not, the students will be notified within a reasonable period of time that the records will not be amended; and they will be informed by the Vice President of Student Affairs of their right to a formal hearing.
-Students' requests for a formal hearing must be made in writing to the Vice President of Student Affairs who, within a reasonable period of time after receiving such requests, will inform students of the date, place, and the time of the hearing.
-Students may present evidence relevant to the issues raised and may be assisted or presented at the hearings by one or more persons of their choice, including attorneys, at the students' expense.
-The hearing officer who will adjudicate such challenges will be designated by the President of the college.
+Students'

-Student Life 39
+Student Life 41